-

 What are the principal sources of corporate governance requirements and practices?
 Are entities required to comply with a specific code of corporate governance?

 There is no single, overarching piece of corporate governance legislation in the UK.
-The UK’s corporate governance regime comprises a somewhat disparate array of domestic and EU-derived laws, many of which are not solely corporate governance-focused, as well as regulator and investor guidance, which often varies depending on the size of the business and whether its securities are publicly traded.
+The UK’s corporate governance regime comprises a somewhat disparate array of domestic and EU-derived laws, many of which are not solely corporate governance-focused.
+Additionally, regulator and investor guidance often varies depending on the size of the business and whether its securities are publicly traded.

 Legislative sources of corporate governance include the following: